Research Opportunities

 Available Hatfield Projects

-There are no Hatfield URA openings currently available.
-Opportunities will be emailed to the Economics majors listserv and posted here as they arise.
+Opportunities will be emailed to the Economics majors listserv as they arise.

 Other Research Opportunity Resources

-Economics URA positions will be limited in number and competitive, so consider looking elsewhere as well.
+Economics student researcher positions are limited in number and competitive, so consider looking elsewhere as well.
 The campus has many avenues for pursuing research.

 Top